"Learning and living in the Mediterranean"

 The first term (October to December) starts in the European Union, in Nice, France.
 It encompasses classes on the basics of the five teaching modules.
 Studying in France helps students to analyse the Mediterranean region and Euro-Mediterranean relations from an EU perspective.
 Courses will introduce the institutional architecture of the EU and its neighbourhood policy.
 They will also discuss the shared risks of populism, terrorism and climate change.
 Mid-term exams will take place in December.
 The trimester concludes with a simulation exercise.

 The second term (January to March) starts off in Tunis, Tunisia.
 Our cooperation partner, the Université Internationale de Tunis (UIT), is famous for its integration of international students in Tunisia.
 Thanks to our partner, the Institut de Recherche sur le Maghreb Contemporain (IRMC), students will have access to the expertise and the library of one of the most renowned think tanks in the Maghreb.
 Researchers from the region will analyse transformation processes in the Southern and Eastern Mediterranean in times of globalisation.
-Studying in Tunisia will provide the students with a unique experience of a historic democratisation process that turns the Nobel peace-prize winning country into a role model throughout the MENA region.
-For non-Arab speakers an Arab language course is compulsory.
+Studying in Tunisia provides students with a unique experience of a historic democratisation process that turned the Nobel peace-prize winning country into a role model throughout the MENA region.
+For non-Arab speakers, an Arab language course is compulsory.

-A study trip to Rome will also take place during the 2nd or the 3rd term.
+A study trip to Rome or Brussels will also take place during the 2nd or the 3rd term.